swinton/Blasting-off-with-the-GitHub-API/README.md

 # Blasting Off with the GitHub API :rocket:

+We'll be blasting off with the GitHub API in San Francisco, on **September 13<sup>th</sup>**, **2016**, at **[GitHub Universe Training Day](githubuniverse.com/program/#training)**.

-New to API development?
-Come and get a boost with this guided tour of the GitHub API.
+Come along and get a head start with our guided tour of the GitHub API.

 You'll learn what's possible, and pick up some reusable code you can apply to your own projects, while following best practices.

+## Running the lessons

+To run the lessons in this repo, navigate to the corresponding lesson sub-directory and run the `lesson` script within (e.g. to run Lesson 08: `cd lesson08 && ./lesson`).

 ## :rocket: Launch